Class of 1951

 Send your news to class president Constance Del Gizzi or class president Gene Weinberg or directly to the BAM at email@example.com.

-Constance Hunt Del Gizzi has been living in an apartment at Linden Ponds (Mass.) for two years.
+Constance Hunt Del Gizzi has been living in an apartment in Mass. for two years.
 She writes that there are all kinds of activities and interest groups, and it accommodates assisted living residents.

 Michael Cantwell published his 10th novel, The Black Hole Express.
 It is the story of two young physicists who escape the cruelties of their planet’s ruler by unleashing the energies of a Black Hole that takes them to New York City in the early 21st century.
 When he was a student at Brown, he was coeditor with Hillary Masters ’52 of Brunonia, the literary magazine.